-WARNING: Whenever this term is used in this manual or on the machine, possible personal injury or death may occur if instructions are not followed.
-CAUTION: Gives instructions for safe practices in operating, and maintaining this equipment, which will significantly reduce the risk of accidents.
-DANGER: Used to warn of immediate danger if safe practices are not followed.
-ATTENTION: Warns of potential damage to the machine if procedures are not followed.
-IMPORTANT: Provides instructions to help you avoid unnecessary strain on, or possible damage to the machine.
+Whenever this term is used in this manual or on the machine, possible personal injury or death may occur if instructions are not followed.

-Shields

-Shields are provided to protect you from injury.
-Make sure they are in place and secured before starting the machine.
+Gives instructions for safe practices in operating, and maintaining this equipment, which will significantly reduce the risk of accidents.

+Used to warn of immediate danger if safe practices are not followed.

+Warns of potential damage to the machine if procedures are not followed.

+Provides instructions to help you avoid unnecessary strain on, or possible damage to the machine.

-NOTE: Names given here for parts of the header are those in use at the time of design.
-WARNING: This machine is powered and run by hydraulic oil under high pressure.
+Names given here for parts of the header are those in use at the time of design.

+This machine is powered and run by hydraulic oil under high pressure.
 High pressure hydraulic fluid can penetrate the skin causing serious injury, possibly resulting in death.

 When attempting to locate a hydraulic leak, always hold a piece of cardboard up to the suspect area.
 NEVER USE YOUR UNPROTECTED HANDS TO LOCATE A LEAK.

 Always wear eye protection, gloves and long-sleeve clothing when working near hydraulics.
 SMALL LEAKS CAN BE INVISIBLE.

-Illustration 1: Hydraulic Hazard Warning